 A therapy involving the use of a Bedwetting Alarm offers the possibility of sustained improvement of enuresis and should be considered for almost every patient.
 Numerous bedwetting alarms or pee alarms are available.

-Wearable enuresis alarms or wearable bedwetting alarms, in these alarms the sensors is attached to the underwear or pajama near the point where the urination occurs to prompt sensing of wetness, when the alarm sounds the child or teen wakes up and attends the bathroom to finish voiding.
+Wearable enuresis alarmsare those in which the sensor is attached to the underwear or pajama near the point where the urination occurs to prompt sensing of wetness, when the alarm sounds the child or teen wakes up and attends the bathroom to finish voiding.
 Over the time with the help of this pee alarm a bedwetter learns to get up by himself before the sensor detects the urine and even before the alarm sounds and would eventually stop wetting the bed.

-Bedside enuresis alarms or bedside bedwetting alarms use a mat based system.
+Bedside bedwetting alarms, use a mat based system.
 The bedwetting mat is placed on the bed, usually below the bedsheet and the alarm is placed on the bedside.
 Upon detecting urine, the user wakes up and attends the bathroom to finish voiding.
 Over time with the help of this pee alarm the bedwetter learns to get up by himself before the sensor detects urine and even before the alarm sounds and would eventually stop wetting the bed.
 Bedside alarms are used by children, teens and adults to monitor bedwetting accidents.

 Bedwetting Alarms have very high success rate in stopping enuresis in children, teens and monitoring adult bed wetting.
 Choosing the right alarm is important.
 One Stop Bedwetting offers a large selection of bedwetting alarm and provides free specialist support to help you select the perfect alarm and guide you throughout the treatment process.

-Check out our top rated bedwetting alarms for 2017 and select from a wide range of alarms such as the chummie family of bedwetting alarms, shield bedwetting alarm, smart bedwetting alarm, guardian bedwetting alarm and many more alarms to stop nighttime bedwetting.
+Check out our best bedwetting alarm and select from a wide range of alarms such as the chummie family of bedwetting alarms, shield bedwetting alarm, smart bedwetting alarm, guardian bedwetting alarm and many more alarms to stop nighttime bedwetting.

-Our specialists recommend adding waterproof bedding to your alarm selection.
-Waterproof bedding will protect your bed and make clean up easier.
+Our specialists recommend adding waterproof mattress pads, to your alarm selection.
+Protective waterproof bedding will protect your bed and make clean up easier.
 Save time and money by purchasing a bedding kit.